 • Cook Wild Rice:

 Rinse the wild rice under cold water.
-In a small saucepan, bring 2 cups of the broth to a boil.
-Add the wild rice, reduce to a simmer, cover, and cook until the rice is tender, about 45 minutes.
-Fluff with a fork and set aside.
+In a small saucepan, bring 2 cups of water to a boil.
+Add the wild rice, reduce to the heat to low, cover, and cook until the rice is tender, 40-45 minutes.
+Fluff with a fork.

 • Cook the Bacon:

-In a large pot, cook the bacon over medium heat until crispy, about 5-7 minutes.
+In a large pot, cook the bacon over medium heat until it’s crispy, 5-6 minutes.
 Remove the bacon and set aside, leaving the fat in the pot.

-Add the shallot and garlic and cook for 1-2 minutes, until fragrant and translucent.
+Add the onion and garlic and cook for 1-2 minutes, until fragrant and translucent.
 Increase the heat to medium-high and add the mushrooms, cooking until browned and tender, about 5 minutes.

 • Deglaze with Mezcal: